By Lambert Strether of Corrente.

 Death rate (Our World in Data):

-Excess deaths (total, not only from Covid).
-This seems not to be updating:
+Excess deaths (total, not only from Covid), now updated::

 (Adding: I know the data is bad.
 This is the United States.
 Needless to see, this is a public health debacle.
-It’s the public health establishment to take care of public health, not the health of certain favored political factions.
-Also adding: I like a death rate because it gives me a rough indication of my risk should I, heaven forfend, end up in a hospital.
-I should dig out the absolute numbers, too, now roughly 660,000, which is rather a lot.)
+It’s the public health establishment’s duty to take care of public health, not the health of certain favored political factions.
+Also adding: I like a death rate because it gives me a rough indication of my risk should I, heaven forfend, end up in a hospital.)

 Covid cases in historic variant sources, with additions from the Brain Trust: